There was a problem with your video. Another version is available.

 By forecasting users' expected bandwidth demand in comparison to service providers' current backhaul capacity, the study predicts that the typical macro cell capacity requirements will rise from 260 Mb/s today to 1.5 Gb/s within five years.
 This equates to 1,000 users streaming a movie or live sport event at 1.5 Mb/s on their smartphones simultaneously.
 To handle this level of growth, networks need to have sufficient backhaul capacity to accommodate the plethora of new devices, data, and applications, as well as varying—and often unpredictable—traffic patterns.
 An optimized, agile mobile backhaul solution supporting 10 Gb/s or more to a macro cell tower will be essential to alleviate this projected bandwidth and ensure the expected quality of experience.

-Operators are rushing to deploy fiber connections and packet-based services to cell sites, replacing copper lines and legacy TDM services that can no longer supply sufficient capacity in a data-centric world.
-Additionally, ongoing network upgrades to 4G LTE and LTE-Advanced give mobile users access to more bandwidth than ever before.
-While a 1GbE connection to a major market cell site is now commonplace, the aforementioned trends are paving the way for 10GbE connectivity to soon become the 'new normal'.
+Operators are rushing to deploy fiber connections and packet-based services to cell sites, replacing legacy copper-based TDM services that can no longer supply sufficient capacity in a data-centric world.
+Additionally, ongoing network upgrades to 4G LTE, LTE-Advanced, and eventually LTE-Advanced Pro give mobile users access to more bandwidth than ever before.
+While a 1GbE connection to a major market cell site is now commonplace, the aforementioned trends are paving the way for 10GbE connectivity—or more—to soon become the 'new normal'.
 Projections for 5G performances will mean even higher connections to macro cells.

 Network operators that offer wholesale mobile backhaul services are quickly recognizing that a new approach, blending high-capacity connectivity with lower cost, will be required if they want to profitably sustain these endeavors.
 The mobile backhaul market has enjoyed a long run of strong growth, propelled by a steady rise in mobile users, smartphones, and a new generation of bandwidth-hungry applications.
 In turn, this combination has fueled a frenzy of network upgrades by mobile operators to increase capacity and transmission speeds so users can take advantage of these new applications.